SHARE PURCHASE AGREEMENT

 (iii) written resignations of any Seller-nominated directors, secretary and auditors (with written acknowledgements of no claim for compensation);

-(iv) certified copies of Board resolutions of the Company approving: (A) the transfer of the Shares to the Buyer under s.771 Companies Act 2006, (B) the appointment of the Buyer's nominees as directors, (C) any change of registered office, accounting reference date, bank mandate and authorised signatories as the Buyer may require;
+(iv) certified copies of Board resolutions of the Company approving: (A) the transfer of the Shares to the Buyer under s.771 of the Companies Act 2006, (B) the appointment of the Buyer's nominees as directors, (C) any change of registered office, accounting reference date, bank mandate and authorised signatories as the Buyer may require;

 (vi) the Disclosure Letter and any other documents required by the Buyer's reasonable diligence.